twirelex/talkRtive.com/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: A data science enthusiast.
+bio: A data analyst/scientist for hire.
+See my [Resume](https://talkrtive.com/resume) for more info.
 education:
   courses:
   - course: BSc in Statistics